St00per/FireHelper/README.md

 4.Receive GoogleService-Info.plist and add it to your xcode project

-for more information about Firebase you can follow the next link: https://www.youtube.com/watch?v=iMkifTEaefE&t=146s After step 4 you can use only FireHelper
+For more information about Firebase you can follow the next link: https://www.youtube.com/watch?v=iMkifTEaefE&t=146s After step 4 you can use only FireHelper